jxchin/DETechAssessment-cjx/README.md

 3. Open your terminal and navigate to ./Section2
 4. run this command, docker-compose up -d
 5. Open a browser and navigate to this URL, localhost:8080
+6. Select PostgreSQL for System
+7. Enter 'postgres' for username
-6. Enter 'postgres' for user, 'example' for password
+8. Enter 'example' for password
-7.
+9. Enter 'postgres' for Database
+10. Click Login
+11. You should see 4 tables.
+Click each table to see table schema
+12. Click 'SQL command' on the left panel
+13. Copy the SQL statement from QueryStatement.sql and paste into the textbox
+14. Click 'Execute' to run the SQL statement.